zuri-training/Team_14_CMS/contributions/Abidat.md

-Created a superuser as required in the the initial stage.
+1. Created a superuser as required in the the initial stage.
-Including Pillow the requirements.text.
+2. Included Pillow the requirements.text.